kireh/HomeworkHelpers/README.md

 	for maintaining the data structures obtained from the database, as well as updating database records upon change (such as a new topic or new help site associated with a topic).
 The server will receive JSONRequests from the clients and return JSONResponses.
 		The database will store the topics, available help sources, and feed those data to the server.

---People to Contact--
-	+Approval from the Learning Center (Washington)
-	+Approval from the Cyber Battle Lab
-	+Robotics Club
-	+Institute of Electrical and Electronics Engineers
-	+Rocketry Club
-	+Society of Women Engineers
-	+NSBE
-	+STEMM

---Question Section--
-	-Would an admin be able to remove mentors/topics?
-		Suggested answer: Admin would be able to see new topics as they are added and can receive warnings of topics that are too closely related, duplicate, etc.

-	-How would the admin gain access without canvas?
-Admin responsibility has to be easy to pass around and/or distribute.
-		Suggested answer: See if the registrar can add them to the class for these circumstances.
-	-Define the Granularity of Supported Topics: Will we be working with Full courses?
-If not, how to break up topics?

-	-Potentially allow users to suggest topics? (manual or automatic)

-	-Research FERPA and other legal requirements

-	-Who can see what Canvas pages?

 --Project Breakdown--
 -Web Face Team handles:
 	-UI Mockup (Perhaps we should allow users to self-rate their experience/availability on a sliding scale)